-- the investment plan and contractually agreed debt repayments; - monitors the prospective liquidity position, in relation to the business planning.
+- investment plan and debt repayments as contractually envisaged; - monitors the prospective liquidity position, in relation to the business planning.

-At the end of 2016, the SEA Group had irrevocable unutilised credit lines of Euro 200 million, of which Euro 120 million relating to a revolving line available until April 2020 and Euro 80 million relating to a new EIB loan, of which utilization is expected by December 2017, with maturities comprised between 15 and 20 years.
-At December 31, 2016, the SEA Group also had a further Euro 187,317 thousand of uncommitted credit lines available for immediate cash requirements.
+At the end of 2016, SEA had irrevocable unutilised credit lines of Euro 200 million, of which Euro 120 million relating to a revolving line available until April 2020 and Euro 80 million relating to a new EIB loan, of which utilization is expected by December 2017, with maturities comprised between 15 and 20 years.
+At December 31, 2016, SEA also had a further Euro 187,317 thousand of uncommitted credit lines available for immediate cash requirements.

 The SEA Group has available committed and uncommitted credit lines which guarantee the covering of future financial needs and current operational needs, with an average maturity of medium/long-term debt just under 6 years, including the bond issued in 2014.
-Not considering the bonds, the remaining debt matures in 7 years (and of this 19% over 10 years).
+Considering only bank loans the debt matures in 7 years (and of this 19% over 10 years).

-The coverage of trade payables is guaranteed by the SEA Group through a careful management of working capital which includes trade receivables and the related conditions governing contracts.
+The coverage of trade payables is guaranteed by the SEA through a careful management of working capital which includes trade receivables and the related conditions governing contracts.
+In should be noted that the indirect factoring transactions, as amply detailed above, do not change contractual payment condition and, therefore, they do not generate dilutive effects on working capital.

-The tables below illustrate for the SEA Group the breakdown and maturity of the financial debt (capital, medium/long-term interest, financial charges on derivative instruments and leasing) and trade payables at December 31, 2016 and December 31, 2015:
+The following tables show the breakdown and maturity (up to expiry date) of financial debt (principal, interest on medium/long-term debt, financial charges on derivative instruments and leasing, financial payables to subsidiaries, which, in accordance with contractual terms, are payable on demand) and trade payables at December 31, 2016 and 2015.

 Liabilities at December 31, 2016

-(In millions of Euro) < 1 year > 1 year < 3 years > 3 years < 5 years > 5 years Total
+(millions in Euro) Total debt > 1 year < 3 years > 3 years < 5 years > 5 years Total

-Gross debt 35,4 70,9 375,0 170,0 651,3
+Gross debt 35.4 70.9 375.0 170.0 651.3

-Trade payables 161,5 161,5
+Trade payables 161.8 161.8

-Total debt 196,9 70,9 375,0 170,0 812,8
+Total debt 197.2 70.9 375.0 170.0 813.1